kubernetes/community/keps/sig-contributor-experience/0005-contributor-site.md

 ### Goals

-* A community facing portal to collect information for those actively working on upstream Kubernetes.
+* A contributor community facing portal to collect information for those actively working on upstream Kubernetes.
-* An easy to remember URL. (`community.kubernetes.io`? `contrib.kubernetes.io`?)
+* An easy to remember URL. (`contrib.kubernetes.io`? `contributors.kubernetes.io`? `c.kubernetes.io`?)
 * A streamlined process to update and share this information.
   Ownership should be delegated using the existing OWNERS mechanisms.
 * A site that will be indexed well on Google to collect markdown files from the smattering of repos that we currently have.